Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Experimental Results

 \section{Experimental Results}

 We propose a Gated Recurrent Unit-based neural network (GRU~\cite{cho2014learning}) ALT metric model to demonstrate the feasibility of data-driven approaches and to serve as a baseline in future work.
-This section describes the data transformations applied, the architecture used, the training procedure, as well as quantitative and qualitative results.
+This section describes the data transformations applied, the architecture used, the training procedure, and the quantitative and qualitative results.